ivy-llc/ivy/docs/partial_source/applied_libraries_docker_guide.rst

 **Local Development**

-1. Create a virtual environment (venv) in the same folder:
+1. Create a virtual environment (venv) in the same directory:

     .. code-block:: none